hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 organizations `Y & Z`.
 This creates a privacy problem, because the orderer organization (or organizations) now knows that `Y`, `X`'s partner to channel `A`, is also doing business with organization `Z`.

+There are workarounds that reduce the privacy problem, but not eliminate it.
+For example, using the system channel it is possible to create an application channel with only a single org, and then add additional orgs by updating the channel itself.
+These type of solutions are cumbersome.

 ## Scalability problems
 All OSNs are members of the system channel, which creates a scalability problem in a large scale Fabric network.
 When the number of channels increases, Raft allows us do decouple the consenters sets of the different application channels, achieving linear horizontal scalability in the number of channels.
 That is, more resource can be added as the number of channels increase.
 However, the system channel is an exception: decoupling application channel consenters sets as described above will cause its number of members to increase, and hence its to performance to decrease.
-Provisioning channels without a system channel solves this problem.
+Joining and leaving channels without a system channel solves this problem.

 Moreover, in order start a new orderer and have it join an existing channel (perform 'on-boarding'), a new orderer starts by scanning the system channel in order to discover existing channels and their membership.
 As the number of